 - a gender recognition certificate issued by the Gender Reassignment Board, or

 - a revised birth certificate issued by an RBDM, or

-- a recognised details certificate issued by an RBDM.
+- a recognised details certificate, which records your new sex and current name, issued by an RBDM.

 Alternatively, or if you are transitioning to another sex, you can obtain a statement from a registered medical practitioner or psychologist that you have had or are receiving appropriate clinical treatment for gender transition.
 The nature of the treatment does not have to be specified.
 This advice should be provided on the Declaration: sex/gender of passport applicant (B14) form (pdf).